GGist/RubyGL/README.md

 Known Issues
 ------------
-- Only supports Windows at the moment (OSX support coming soon)
 - Not sure how to support Linux without requiring users to compile a shared library
 - Windows does not guarantee that OpenGL functions loaded during context creation will be valid for other contexts
  - Need to figure out how to efficiently swap these out if the user creates more than one context